Read This First

 Prompt 3: It appears that the ability to refrain from jumping to a dogmatic conclusion would benefit humanity.
 Discuss the advantage of being comfortable with saying “I don’t know.”

-The central claim is this: The ability to comfortably say “I don’t know” is a valuable intellectual virtue that promotes humility, encourages open-mindedness, and fosters a culture of inquiry and continuous learning.
+In plain terms: The ability to comfortably say “I don’t know” is a valuable intellectual virtue that promotes humility, encourages open-mindedness, and fosters a culture of inquiry and continuous learning.

 Admitting ignorance is the first step toward discovery.
 In science, acknowledging what is not known motivates researchers to explore, experiment, and expand the boundaries of human knowledge.
 This openness is essential for scientific progress and innovation, as it encourages curiosity and the pursuit of new ideas.